aashitshah26/SAF/README.md

 }
 ```

-Change the storage permission in manifest to this:
+Change the storage permission in `Manifest` to this:

 ```xml
 <uses-permission